VariableIsUndefined/wordfilter2/README.md

 - 🧩 Optional partial or exact word matching
 - 🔠 Case-insensitive or case-sensitive filtering
 - ✏️ Replace filtered words with a character or a custom function
-- 📁 Load word lists from files and save them back
+- 📁 Load word lists from files (txt and json only for now) and save them back
+- 🌐 Load words from URLs

 ## Installation